hydra-hosting/wireguard-installer/README.md

 # 🛡️ WireGuard Automatic Installer

-A streamlined, one-click automation script for deploying and managing WireGuard VPN servers, optimized for **[Nome del Tuo Hosting]** infrastructure.
+A streamlined, one-click automation script for deploying and managing WireGuard VPN servers, optimized for **hydra-hosting** infrastructure.

 ---